 In 1974, Jim FitzGerald started publishing a newsletter with the intent of establishing communications with the N scale community about new ideas and about N scale.
 That newsletter became the NTRAK Newsletter and in 1994, NTRAK became a formal organization with incorporation.
 In 2000, T-TRAK was born and introduced through The NTRAK Newsletter which continued to be a communications channel for the N scale community.

 Today, N scale is the second most popular scale in the North America and the Newsletter continues to be a communications channel for N scale.
 The purpose of NRail is to promote N scale in all forms, all standards in many different environments at many different displays.

-Membership in NRail supports N Scale and provide the communications channel on which N Scalers have come to relie.
+Membership in NRail supports N Scale and provides the communications channel on which N Scalers have come to rely.

 Support N Scale Model Railroading - become a member today!